 Comment: Most of Tailor & Stitch's production is not season driven, but based on clients demands.
 The company has several instruments in place to support reasonable working hours.
-For workwear, the company buys and delivers the material and ensures there is enough material on stock to produce the order and checks if the concerning factories will be able to produce within the lead time of approximately 14 weeks (including fabric delivery, production and transport).
-Tailor & Stitch knows the production capacity of each factory and is mostly aware of what the suppliers produces for other clients.
-When this is checked, the company sends an definitive order confirmation to the client.
-After the final order placement, there are no style changes.
-With this, Tailor & Stitch is able to set a realistic deadline and does not create problems in case of delay.
+For workwear clothing, the company buys and delivers the material and ensures there is enough material on stock to produce the order and checks if the concerning factories will be able to produce within the lead time of approximately 14 weeks (including fabric delivery, production and transport).
+Tailor & Stitch knows the production capacity of each factory and can calculate the number of tailors needed to produce their orders.
+Once this is checked, the company sends a definitive order confirmation to the client.
+For both fashion and workwear collection, after the final order placement, there are no style changes.
 Agents monitor the production and in case there are any problems during the production the company can try to come to solutions at an early stage.
-Tailor & Stitch often makes a down payment for the fabric so the payment of the tailors wages will not be on hold.
-Air fright can be a last-resort option in case of a delay.

 1.7 Degree to which affiliate mitigates root causes of excessive overtime.
-No production problems documented.
-Some production delays are outside of the control of affiliates; however there are a number of steps that can be taken to address production delays without resorting to excessive overtime.
-Documentation of root cause analysis and positive steps taken to manage production delays or improve factory processes. /A 6 0 -- ------------------------------------ -- --- ------ --- --
+Intermediate efforts Some production delays are outside of the control of affiliates; however there are a number of steps that can be taken to address production delays without resorting to excessive overtime.
+Documentation of root cause analysis and positive steps taken to manage production delays or improve factory processes.
+3 6 0 -- ------------------------- -- --- --- --- ---